ONSdigital/ssdc-rm-docker-dev/README.md

 - **`pyenv install 3.X.Y`**  # the app needs python 3.6
 - **`pyenv local 3.x.y`**    # whenever you come to this directory this python will be used

-pyenv loal will create a **.python-version** file so that whenever you return to the directory your python env is set.
+pyenv local will create a **.python-version** file so that whenever you return to the directory your python env is set.
 Note that this has been put into `.gitignore`

 ## PipEnv | Upgrading Python | Projects with a Pip File